bache-archive/lsdmu-bibliography/README.md

 ⸻

 🔄 Summary of Recent Updates

-v1.1 (October 2025) — Introduced citations/authors.master.yaml as the canonical author registry; added validation and split tooling. v1.2 (October 2025) — Adopted Bache Graph–formatted CSL-JSON citations with x-bache extension block, ensuring all entries are single-line, graph-ready, and fully normalized.
+	•	v1.1 (October 2025) — Introduced citations/authors.master.yaml as the canonical author registry; added validation and split tooling.
+	•	v1.2 (October 2025) — Adopted Bache Graph–formatted CSL-JSON citations with x-bache extension block, ensuring all entries are single-line, graph-ready, and fully normalized.

 ⸻

 ✅ The LSDMU Bibliography Registry now provides a complete, reproducible foundation for the Bache Graph — every citation, every author, every link.

----
+⸻

-### 🧭 Archival Status
+🧭 Archival Status

-This repository represents the **final canonical release (v1.2)** of the *LSD and the Mind of the Universe* Bibliography Registry.
+This repository represents the final canonical release (v1.2) of the LSD and the Mind of the Universe Bibliography Registry.
-All data were validated and checksummed as of **October 2025**.
+All data were validated and checksummed as of October 2025.
 No further edits are planned; this registry is preserved for scholarly and archival use under CC0 1.0.